 This year’s unique economic challenges have left many businesses unsure of how to approach the upcoming holiday shopping season.
-One way for businesses to prepare is by creating a well-crafted and accurate retail forecast to anticipate many consumer demand scenarios.
+Businesses can prepare by creating a well-crafted and accurate retail forecast to anticipate many consumer demand scenarios.

 Demand forecasting combines the business’s historical transactions with market and industry data.
-There are several different forecasting methods that can be applied to forecast demand, the two most popular being qualitative and time-series.
+Several different forecasting methods can be applied to forecast demand, the two most popular being qualitative and time-series.

-Qualitative forecasts combine historical data analysis, research and expert opinion.
-These forecasts offer the best results when a business is expecting to see a rise in revenue.
+Qualitative forecasts combine historical data analysis, research, and expert opinion.
+These forecasts offer the best results when a business expects to see a rise in revenue.

 Time series forecasts are typically more involved and work to identify and extrapolate trends from historical cash data.
 These forecasts are better suited for seasonal businesses that see cyclical spikes in demand, like the retail industry.

-Discover which forecast is best for your organization by reading our blog, Forecasting Techniques Overview, which provides a summary of four popular forecasting approaches.
+Discover which forecast is best for your organization by reading our blog, Forecasting Techniques Overview, which summarizes four popular forecasting approaches.

-Retail forecasting has never been more important, as many businesses are operating on a razor-thin margin of error.
+Retail forecasting has never been more important, as many businesses operate on a razor-thin error margin.
 COVID-19 has presented business owners with a myriad of new challenges.
 As a result, there is little historical data to support this year’s forecasts, leaving them more susceptible to error.

 Having easy access to high-quality, real-time cash data has become crucial to maintaining a high level of forecast accuracy.
 When it comes to retail forecasting the more data, the better.
 When combined with growth rates and other external metrics, the business’s historical data can be used as a benchmark for future performance.
 Properly tracking and storing transactional data ensures that the business has the data it needs to create a forecast and that all members of the business are working from the same data set.